Symplectic configurations: a homological and computer-aided approach: The general scheme and main results

-With this understood, at the last stage of this method, the central problem is to try to prove that the symplectic arrangements in $\C\P^2$, which correspond to the elements of $\hat{\Omega}(D,\underline{C},\vec{\delta})$ and cannot be eliminated by other means, can be deformed to a complex arrangement in $\C\P^2$ with the same combinatorial type.
-A positive solution would have the following implications: If the complex arrangement is known to not exist (e.g., by results in complex algebraic geometry), the corresponding symplectic arrangement also cannot exist, therefore the corresponding element in $\hat{\Omega}(D,\underline{C},\vec{\delta})$ is eliminated.
-On the other hand, if every symplectic arrangement under consideration can be deformed to a complex arrangement, and some of the complex arrangements do exist, then the embedding of $D$, which exists, is smoothly equivalent to a holomorphic embedding.
+With this understood, at this last stage of the method, a central problem is to try to prove that the symplectic arrangements in $\C\P^2$, which correspond to the elements of $\hat{\Omega}(D,\underline{C},\vec{\delta})$ and cannot be eliminated by other means, can be deformed to a complex arrangement in $\C\P^2$ with the same combinatorial type.
+A positive solution would have the following implications: If the complex arrangement is known to not exist (e.g., by results from algebraic geometry), the corresponding symplectic arrangement also cannot exist, therefore the corresponding element in $\hat{\Omega}(D,\underline{C},\vec{\delta})$ can be eliminated.
+On the other hand, if every symplectic arrangement under consideration can be deformed to a complex arrangement in $\C\P^2$, and some of the complex arrangements do exist, then the symplectic embedding of $D$ in $X$, which exists, is smoothly equivalent to a holomorphic embedding.
+We remark that for deformation of a symplectic arrangement in $\C\P^2$ to a complex arrangement, one relies on Gromov's theory of pseudoholomorphic curves.
+See Section 4 for more details.